MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 - Run an Android device as dedicated kiosk device that can run one app, or run many apps.
 - On iOS/iPadOS and macOS devices, allow users to use AirPrint printers in your organization.

-You determine the specific capabilities and apply the unique settings for your organization.
-You also determine the groups of users and devices that require these capabilities and settings.
-It is common to have many device profiles for each supported platform, ranging from device anti-virus settings, to custom settings that aren't built into Intune as templates yet.

 > [!NOTE]
+> If you manage on-premises devices using Microsoft Configuration Manager, then you can use co-management to cloud attach your on-premises devices.
+With co-management, you manage Windows client devices with Configuration Manager and Microsoft Intune.
+>
-> If you currently manage on-premises devices using Microsoft Configuration Manager, consider implementing co-management to cloud attach your on-premises devices.
-Co-management allows you to concurrently manage Windows 10 or Windows 11 devices with both Configuration Manager and Microsoft Intune.
-Once you implement co-management, you can create the device profiles and policies you need in Intune based on those you currently have in Configuration Manager.
-For more information about co-management, see [Understand co-management using Microsoft Configuration Manager](../../configmgr/comanage/overview.md).
+> You can create the device profiles and policies you need in Intune based on policies you currently have in Configuration Manager.
+For more information about co-management, go [Understand co-management using Microsoft Configuration Manager](../../configmgr/comanage/overview.md).
 For related information, see [Prepare Intune for co-management](../../configmgr/core/get-started/capabilities-in-technical-preview-1709.md#prepare-intune-for-co-management).

+## Templates

+Templates include a logical grouping of settings that configure a feature or concept, such as VPN, email, kiosk devices, and more.
+Templates are available when you choose either iOS/iPadOS, macOS, Windows 10 and later, or Windows 10 as the platform.

 ### Fundamental device configuration profiles